tawasta/partner/partner_modification_log/README.rst

 Partner info modification log
 =============================

-Logs all changes to a partner to messages
+Logs all changes to a partner to messages.

+NOTE: This will slow down the partner writes significantly, as each field write will be logged.

 Installation
 ============